-Masisa's principal financing activities in the year 2004 related mainly to reducing short-term borrowings, replacing maturing long-term borrowings and the sale of approximately 21,000 hectares of our Chilean forests for US\$73.2 million.
-Our short-term borrowings and long-term borrowings maturing within one year declined by US\$80.9 million during 2004, from US\$217.6 million on December 31, 2003 to US\$136.6 million on December 31, 2004.
+Terranova's principal financing activities in the year 2004 related mainly to reducing short-term borrowings, replacing maturing long-term borrowings and the sale of approximately 21,000 hectares of our Chilean forests for US\$73.2 million .
+Our short-term borrowings and long-term borrowings maturing within one year declined by US\$80.9 million during 2004, from US\$217.6 million on December 31, 2003 to US\$136.6 million on December 31, 2004 .
 Significant repayments of short-term borrowings in 2004 included repaying an aggregate amount of US\$53.3 million relating to several bank financings.
-Significant repayments of long-term borrowings during 2004 included the repayment of US\$28.5 million to Rabobank Ireland and the payment of US\$21.0 million of partial maturities of long term debt and US\$9.0 million of a partial maturity of a private placement.
-Our significant new long-term borrowings during 2004 were five bank loans, including a borrowing from Kreditanstalt Fur Weideraufbau for US\$19.0 million, a borrowing of US\$12.5 million from BCI, a borrowing of US\$1.0 million from Rabobank Nederland, a borrowing of US\$2.0 million from Itau BBA, and a borrowing of US\$1.0 million from HSBC.
-For more information on the sale of forest assets, see "Business-Forestry operations-Distribution of forestry assets."
+Significant repayments of long-term borrowings during 2004 included the repayment of US\$28.5 million to Rabobank Ireland and the payment of US\$21.0 million of partial maturities of long-term debt and US\$90.0 million of a partial maturity of a private placement.
+Our significant new long-term borrowings during 2004 were five bank loans, including a borrowing from Kreditanstalt Fur Weideraufbau for US\$10.0 million, a borrowing of US\$12.5 million from BCI, a borrowing of US\$12.5 million from Rabobank Nederland, a borrowing of US\$12.0 million from HSBC.
+For more information on the sale of forest assets, see "Item 4.
+Information on the Company-Forestry Operations-Distribution of Forestry Assets."

-Masisa's principal financing activities in 2003 related mainly to replacing existing long-term borrowings maturing in late 2003 and 2004.
+Terranova's principal financing activities in 2003 related mainly to replacing existing long-term borrowings maturing in late 2003 and 2004.
 The largest new borrowings were the two successful public issuances of fixed rate bonds in the Chilean market, one issued by Terranova in three series for a total amount of US\$148.8 million in August 2003 and another issued by Masisa consisting in two series totaling US\$91.2 million in December 2003.
 In addition, we obtained a new loan from The Bank of Nova Scotia for US\$25.0 million in January 2003 and a loan from Itau BBA for US\$4.0 million.
 The remainder of new borrowings related to various short-term debt obligations.
-Significant repayments of long-term borrowings during 2003 included the US\$49.7 million Citibank N.A. bank borrowing, the US\$45.0 million bridge loan granted by Banco Santander, Rabobank and Corpbanca, a US\$3.0 million Banco de Chile bank borrowing, and the US\$25.0 million payment with respect to the partial maturity of a private placement.
+Significant repayments of long-term borrowings during 2003 included the US\$49.7 million Citibank N.A. bank borrowing, the US\$45.0 million bridge loan granted by Banco Santander, Rabobank and Corpbanca, a US\$3.0 million Banco Chile bank borrowing, and the US\$25.0 million payment with respect to the partial maturity of a private placement.

-Masisa's principal financing activities in 2002 were the subscription of a bridge loan with Rabobank, Banco Santander and Corpbanca for US\$45.0 million in connection with the acquisition of the controlling interest in Masisa, a syndicated loan with Banco Santander for US\$65.0 million, a US\$8.0 million loan from HSBC in Brazil and two long-term bank loans, one from Comerica Bank for US\$15.0 million, used to finance the acquisition of the Mexican particle board plant, and the other from Banco de Chile New York for US\$15.0 million, which we used to prepay short-term debt.
+Terranova's principal financing activities in 2002 were the subscription of a bridge loan with Rabobank, Banco Santander and Corpbanca for US\$45.0 million in connection with the acquisition of the controlling interest in Masisa, a syndicated loan with Banco Santander for US\$65.0 million, a US\$8.0 million loan from HSBC in Brazil and two long-term bank loans, one from Comerica Bank for US\$15 million, used to finance the acquisition of the Mexican particle board plant, and the other from Banco Chile New York for US\$15 million, which we used to prepay short-term debt.